 All things that are near do not twinkle .

-Hence the planets do not twinkle.
+Hence, the planets do not twinkle.

 In this syllogism, the middle term (“all things that are near do not twinkle”) expresses the cause of the conclusion.
 The middle term expresses an aspect of the nature of planets (their proximity to the earth) which causes the planets to lack any twinkling.
 Explanatory arguments should always include information on the inherent nature of things, and the universal statements that make up the middle term should be an expression of that nature.
 At the end of the section on Aristotle, Nagel compared Aristotle’s theory of demonstrations with the norms for contemporary scientific theories: both had an ideal of a systematic classification of natural phenomena—an ideal that can be expressed in logical terms.
 The greatest difference lay in the norms for this classification.
 Aristotle demanded that the explanations should be found in the definitions of things, expressing their form or nature, and not in the lawful systematization of their sequential behavior.
-When Nagel explicated the logical form of scientific explanation in his Structure, he abandons this Aristotelian demand: the scientific laws that have to be used in explanations, are not required to exhibit causal information that express the nature of the things to be explained.
+When Nagel explicated the logical form of scientific explanation in his Structure, he abandoned this Aristotelian demand: the scientific laws that have to be used in explanations, are not required to exhibit causal information that express the nature of the things to be explained.
 As long as the laws express phenomenal regularities they can legitimately operate in explanations, even though some regularities function better because of their capacity to capture more and different kinds of phenomena (Nagel 1961/1979, p.
 78).
+In Structure, Nagel did not explicitly contrast this approach to the Aristotelian one, even though, given his course notes, he was clearly aware of the contrast.

 4.3.
 The Logic of Explanation: Hempel’s New Puzzle